Toysoft/SDisk2b/README.md

 * 27Mhz Xtal.
 * OLED only.
 All LCD and Nokia LCD codes have been removed.
-* All Screen royation code removed.
+* All Screen rotation code removed.
 * Buttons re-arranged

 ## To-do